 - Understanding the intentions of other drivers

-It may be helpful to complete the following activities before you/your daughter learn to drive:
+It may be helpful to complete the following activities before you/your child learn to drive:

 - Identify when a driving evaluation from a driving instructor may help